-For the purposes of trade mark registration, Australia follows the 10th edition of the International (Nice) Classification of Goods and Services for the Purposes of Registration of Trade Marks, which groups goods and services into 45 classes.
-Look at the classes on the IP Australia website to work out which are suitable for you.
+For the purposes of trade mark registration, Australia follows the 11th edition of the International (Nice) Classification of Goods and Services for the Purposes of Registration of Trade Marks, which groups goods and services into 45 classes.
 It is important that the statement of goods and services on your application is properly drafted as on the one hand, if too narrow, it will limit the protection provided by the registered trade mark, and on the other, if worded too broadly, it may make your application or registration vulnerable to attack, for example on the basis of "non-use" of the mark.

-The most relevant classes for artists, creators, writers, composers, musicians and related industry members are:
+Some examples of relevant classes for artists, creators, writers, composers, musicians and related industry members are:

-- Class 9 includes audio and audio visual equipment, CDs, tapes, records - Claisscludes printed matter such as books, pictures and sheet music, photographs; stationery; 16 artists' materials, instructional and teaching materials - Class 24 includes textiles and textile goods - Class 25 includes clothing, footwear, headgear - Claisscludes entertainment, educational and cultural services which would cover film production, 41 exhibition, curatorial and gallery services and live performances.
+- Class 9 includes audio and audio visual equipment, CDs, tapes, records - Class 16 includes printed matter such as books, pictures and sheet music, photographs; stationery; artists' materials, instructional and teaching materials - Class 24 includes textiles and textile goods - Class 25 includes clothing, footwear, headgear - Class 41 includes entertainment, educational and cultural services which would cover film production, exhibition, curatorial and gallery services and live performances.